shreyxnsh/shreyxnsh/README.md

+- 💻 Satisfied spending the most of me, into what i love.
 - 👋 Hi, I’m @shreyxnsh
 - 👀 I’m interested in android development
 - 🌱 I’m currently learning kotlin and java
-- 💞️ I’m looking to collaborate on android application projects
+- 💞️ I’m looking to collaborate on android application projects / hackathons / ideathons
 - 📫 How to reach me shreyanshatwork@gmail.com

 <!---